Brandon Carlo: Boston Bruins (2016–2025)

 Carlo entered the 2024–25 season as a second-pair defenseman once again, but would find himself in an extended role after injuries to Hampus Lindholm and Charlie McAvoy.
 However, the Bruins struggles to maintain consistent success throughout the season led to rumors that Carlo might be a possible trade piece.

-Toronto Maple Leafs (2025–present)
+Toronto Maple Leafs (2025–2026)

-On March 7, 2025, Carlo was traded to the Toronto Maple Leafs in exchange for Fraser Minten, a 2026 first-round pick and a 2025 fourth-round pick, while the Bruins retained 15 percent of Carlo's contract.
+On March 7, 2025, Carlo was traded to the Toronto Maple Leafs in exchange for Fraser Minten, a conditional first-round pick (which was deferred as Toronto won the 1st overall pick in 2026) and a 2025 fourth-round pick, while the Bruins retained 15 percent of Carlo's contract.

 Carlo scored three assists in 20 games for the Maple Leafs, who found themselves in a first round matchup against the Ottawa Senators.
 After beating them in six games, Carlo and the Leafs would face his former Boston Bruins teammate Brad Marchand and Marchand's new team the Florida Panthers, who would eliminate them in seven games, marking the third consecutive season in which the Panthers eliminated Carlo's team from the playoffs.
 Carlo played all 13 games of the Leafs playoff run, being held scoreless.